j1-aggie/Hurricane_Harvey_Analysis/README.md

     a.
 Did water temperature affect the intensity of Hurricane Harvery?<br />
     b.
 Did water salinity effect the intensity of Hurricane Harvery?<br />
     c.
 Did ambient air temperature affect the intensity of Hurricane Harvery?<br />
     d.
-Did pressure affect the intensity of Hurricane Harvery?<br />
+Did air pressure affect the intensity of Hurricane Harvery?<br />

-Initial null hypothesis (H0) is that air temperature is the most significant attribute unless our study proves otherwise.
+Initial null hypothesis (H0) is that sea water temperature is the most significant attribute unless our study proves otherwise.

 DataSets Sourcing